Eppie Barney

-Eppie L. Barney Jr. (March 20, 1944 – January 21, 2004) was a professional American football player who played wide receiver for the Cleveland Browns.
+Eppie L. Barney Jr. (March 20, 1944 – January 21, 2004) was an American professional football player who was a wide receiver for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Iowa State Cyclones.

-Eppie solidified himself as one of the finest receivers in Iowa State history during his tenure from 1964-66.
+Eppie solidified himself as one of the finest receivers in Iowa State University history during his tenure from 1964 to 1966.
 Barney, who switched from tailback to receiver prior to his junior season, ended his impressive career as a two-time first-team all-Big Eight pick and All-American (1966).
 He graduated as the Big Eight's record-holder in four receiving categories.

 A native of Cleveland, Ohio, Barney was recruited by Hall of Fame coach Clay Stapleton to succeed All-American tailbacks Tom Watkins and Tom Vaughn in the Cyclones' potent single-wing attack.
 At 6' 2" and 203 pounds, Barney had great size and natural athletic ability.
 He was clocked in the 100-yard dash at 9.8 seconds and high jumped 6-4 as a freshman on the track & field team.

 After sitting out his freshman year under NCAA rules, Barney saw action at tailback in his sophomore campaign (1964), gaining 43 yards on 24 carries.
 He also contributed as a defensive back, intercepting two passes, and as a punt returner, running back six kicks for 39 yards.

 The Cyclones were primarily a ground-oriented squad in Stapleton's early reign as the ISU mentor.
 Stapleton, who switched his offense to a wing-T formation, saw enough promise in Barney to move him to the end spot for his junior campaign while incorporating more pass plays into the offense.